codingMustache/codingMustache/README.md

 ## Joke of the Day

-What kind of music do mummy's like?
-Rap
+I asked the surgeon if I could administer my own anesthetic, they said: go ahead, knock yourself out.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+Which programming language was developed by Sun Microsystems in 1995?
- 1. Broken Authentication
+ 1. Python
- 2. Cross-Site Scripting
+ 2. Solaris OS
- 3. Injection
+ 3. C++
- 4. Insecure Direct Object References
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Injection
+  Java
 </details>